The etonogestrel implant is used to prevent pregnancy.

 If you have any questions about your medicines, ask your pharmacist.

-- Manufacturer's PIL, Nexplanon® 68 mg implant for subdermal use; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated August 2013.
+Manufacturer's PIL, Nexplanon® 68 mg implant for subdermal use; Organon Pharma (UK) Ltd, The electronic Medicines Compendium.
+Dated April 2022.